Singularities of secant varieties from a Hodge theoretic perspective: Du Bois complex of secant varieties

 \subsection{Further results}

-We can actually say more about the associated graded pieces of the Du Bois complex that are usually not considered in the definition of higher Du Bois singularities.
+We can actually say more about the associated graded pieces of the Du Bois complex (under the standing assumption of 3-very ampleness of $L$) that are usually not considered in the definition of higher Du Bois singularities.
 In particular, we aim to prove the following: